 let dry overnight then placed inside frame to see what it looked like.

 Now I cut Trim boards to trim out painting.
 Used miter saw to cut to fit using 45 degree angles on the corners.

 Nailed each corner from outside for support, then filled any cracks or holes with caulk.

-Now I have a rather large piece of Original wall art.
-Plan to hang using standard picture hanging hardware.
+Now I have a large piece of original wall art.

 - 4 foot art gallery frame (Garage)

 - 4x4 1/4 inch smooth panel board (Garage)

 - Acrylic paint various metallic colors (Walmart)

 - Finishing nails (Walmart)